 Walk of Fame

-A bevy of street performers dressed up as film and cartoon characters can always be found along Hollywood Boulevard between Grauman's and Highland.
+A bevy of street performers dressed up as film and cartoon characters can also be found along Hollywood Boulevard between Grauman's and Highland.
 They're fun to take pictures with, but if you do, be sure to give them a tip ($1 is more than enough).
-In recent years, they've become more plentiful and aggressive, and I suggest just walking away from anyone who hassles you.Continue to 6 of 17 below.
+In recent years, they've become more plentiful and aggressive, and we suggest just walking away from anyone who hassles you.

-Grauman's Chinese Theater
+Grauman's Chinese Theatre

-The Chinese-style movie theatre behind the court is an elegant, 1927 Hollywood movie palace, well worth the price of admission no matter what they're showing.
+The Chinese-style movie theatre behind the court is an elegant, 1927 Hollywood palace, well worth the price of admission no matter what they're showing.
 It's one of the most glamorous movie-going experiences anywhere, with gorgeous red curtains that swish open when the film starts.

 Madame Tussauds Wax Museum

 Everyone from the President of the United States to Jack Sparrow the pirate is modeled in wax at this Hollywood staple, which opened in 2009.
 With locations in London, New York, Las Vegas, Orlando, and Washington, D.C., Madame Tussauds has garnered international acclaim for its lifelike depictions of celebrities.
 As a result, this may be your best opportunity in Las Angeles to get a picture with your favorite celebrity — even if it's just a strikingly convincing replica.